-7. Enbridge (ENB.TO)
+5. Enbridge (ENB.TO)

-A top oil and gas stock list wouldn’t be complete without one of Canada’s most popular stocks Enbridge (TSX:ENB).
+A top oil and gas stock list wouldn’t be complete without one of Canada’s most popular stocks, Enbridge (TSX:ENB).
 A Canadian Dividend Aristocrat, Enbridge sports one of the best dividends in the country.

-Enbridge is a multinational energy transporation company, and is involved in the transportation, distribution and generation of energy in North America.
+Enbridge is a multinational energy services company, and is involved in the transportation, distribution and generation of energy in North America.
 It owns the largest natural gas distribution network in Canada and the longest crude oil and liquid hydrocarbons transportation system in North America.

 Enbridge has been actively looking to reduce its debt as of late.
 The company is selling off non-core assets to reduce its current debt levels.
 Just recently, the company received $5.7 billion in asset sales.
 Most investors know Enbridge as one of the most reliable and strongest dividend payers in the country.

-With a yield of 6.24%, one that only uses up approximately 58% of operating cash flows, it provides oil and gas investors with an amazing dividend.
-Enbridge’s payout ratio may look high at 128%, but with a dividend growth streak of 23 years, I’m not worried at all about a cut.
+With a yield of 6.21%, one that only uses up approximately 65% of operating cash flows, it provides oil and gas investors with an amazing dividend.
+Enbridge’s payout ratio may look high at 112%, but with a dividend growth streak of 23 years, I’m not worried at all about a cut.
 Besides, with various non-cash charges eating into net income, the more accurate view of the dividend comes from comparing the payout to cash flow.

-6. Pembina Pipeline Corp (PPL.TO)
+4. Pembina Pipeline Corp (PPL.TO)

 Pembina Pipeline (TSX:PPL) specializes in transportation and midstream services for the energy industry in North America.

 The company has over 10,000 kilometers of pipeline networks that extend across Alberta, British Columbia Saskatchewan and North Dakota.
 Our top 5 oil and gas stocks below are mostly growth plays, with the oil and gas sector being hit as hard as it is right now.
 But with Pembina, the primary reason for investment has always been its rock-solid dividend.

-The company’s payout ratio sits at just over 100%, but I don’t see Pembina cutting dividends anytime soon, especially with the pipeline situations in Western Canada slowly getting resolved.
+The company’s payout ratio sits at just over 81%, but I don’t see Pembina cutting dividends anytime soon, especially with the pipeline situations in Western Canada slowly getting resolved.
 Pembina is probably known best for its execution of projects.
 The company is notoriously on time and on budget.

-Pembina currently trades at a premium, as most high dividend paying stocks do with a forward price to earnings of nearly 20 and a 5 year PEG of over 2, but analysts figure the company will grow at a rate of nearly 10% annually over the next 5 years.
+Pembina currently trades at a premium, as most high dividend paying stocks do with a forward price to earnings of over 20 and a 5 year PEG of over 2, but analysts figure the company will grow at a rate of nearly 10% annually over the next 5 years.
 10% annual growth, a 5% dividend yield and a 1-year price target that signals approximately 11% upside are three of the primary reasons to take a look at this oil and gas pipeline company.